neoforged/Documentation/docs/blockentities/container.md

 ```

 :::warning
 A container may throw an exception if trying to access a slot that is beyond its container size.
+Alternatively, they may return `ItemStack.EMPTY`, as is the case with (for example) `SimpleContainer`.
 :::

 ## `Container`s on `ItemStack`s